Leakey Independent School District: History

 The history of education in Leakey dates back to the 1880s.
 Prior to this period, most area children were home schooled.
 In 1883, John and Nancy Leakey deeded land to John I. Avant, W.B.
 Burditt, and J.B.
 Johnson, who went on to establish the Floral Academy near the present-day city of Leakey.
 By 1887, the school had a total enrollment of 22.
 That same year, the property was transferred to Edwards County officials for use as the Leakey School.
 A second school building was completed in 1890.
 Leakey School continued to grow and by 1902, enrollment had risen to 102.
 In 1913, Real County was created with Leakey as the county seat.

 Real County Judge Ed Kelly established the Leakey Independent School District in 1919.
 Land for a new school building was donated by A.G.
 Weston and it opened in 1922.
 A larger campus was constructed in 1930.
 Soon after, a number of smaller schools consolidated with Leakey, including West Frio, Cypress Creek, Rio Frio, Exile, Stanford, Dry Frio, and Harper.
 A twelve-grade system was instituted in 1941.

-Today, the district serves a student body of approximately 300.